molejar/emLinux/README.md

 ## Usage

 The following picture is visualizing the general usage of this automatization scripts.
-As you can see from picture, every script is covering a specific role in image build process and is executable as standard shell command.
+As you can see from picture, every script is covering a specific role in image build process and is accessible as standard shell command.

 ![ ](docs/images/emlinux_tools_bd_small.png  "Embedded Linux Tools")

+Implemented commands:

 * *build_toolchain* - Prepare toolchain for barebox, uboot and kernel building
 * *build_uboot* - Build U-Boot Bootloader from sources in git repo